JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

 2. Once the dependency is added, you're prompted to resync the project.
 Click the **Sync Gradle Changes** button to synchronize Gradle files: ![Synchronize Gradle files](gradle-sync.png){width=50}

-3. In the terminal, navigate to your project directory and run:
+3. In the **Terminal** tool window, run the following command:

     ```shell
-    ./gradlew wasmKotlinUpgradeYarnLock
+    ./gradlew kotlinUpgradeYarnLock
     ```

    This Gradle task ensures that the `yarn.lock` file is updated with the latest dependency versions.